Crown in Calgary triple-murder trial says Garland ‘stewed,’ killed over a grudge

-The Crown painted a dark picture Monday of the man it believes brutally killed a couple and their five-year-old grandson over a grudge about a patent for an oilfield pump.
+The Crown painted a dark picture Monday of the man it believes brutally killed a couple and their five-year-old grandson over a grudge about a patent for an oilfield pump, but the defence urged the jury to use common sense and disputed what it called circumstantial evidence.

 “Doug Garland is all about domination,” prosecutor Shane Parker said in his closing arguments at Garland’s trial.
 “He neither forgave nor forgot.
 He stewed.”